project-gauntlet/website/docs/installation.md

 ## Other Linux Distributions

 At the moment application is available only for Arch Linux and Nix.
-If you want to create a package for other distributions see [Application packaging for Linux](#application-packaging-for-Linux)
+If you want to create a package for other distributions see [Application packaging for Linux](#application-packaging-for-linux)

+## Windows

+Download `.msi` at [Releases page](https://github.com/project-gauntlet/gauntlet/releases/latest) and open to install Gauntlet

+Note: application doesn't have auto-update functionality, and has to be updated manually

+To start, manually open application.

 ### Application packaging for Linux